Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/customize/emails.md

 badge: enterprise
 ---

-You can manage the message and appearance of emails being sent by the Kong Developer Portal.
+You can manage the message and appearance of emails being sent by the Kong Dev Portal.
 Editable email templates are loaded as files similar to content files for portal rendering.
 Email files can be managed in the same way as other files for rendering, via editor or via the Portal CLI Tool.
 This feature is **not** supported on legacy portal mode.